XML RSS

 They are carefully tied bundles of tea leaves with flowers opening up from the center into an artistic display after immersion in hot water.

-The names match the delicate beauty
+The names match their delicate beauty

 When arranged into elaborate configurations they can be called Jasmine Lily, Butterfly, Lady Fairy, and Dragon Playing With Pearls.